Skip to content

 The limit match has two rules, limit and limit burst. limit determines the number of allowed matches per second, and limit burst determines the data packets which may be accepted above the set limit.
 Packets that are accepted after the limit has been exceeded are counted cumulatively and not per second.
 An allowed packet which causes the limit burst threshold to be exceeded, is dropped.

-A target action specifies the action to perform on a matched packet.
+A target action specifies the action to perform on matched network traffic.
 Possible target actions are listed and explained in the table below.
+Actions are color-coded, allowing system administrators to quickly visualize whether traffic was blocked or accepted.

 Target Description